EberlyODL/vr/elements/aframe-raycaster-follower-component/README.md

 ## Usage

+To use this component you need three things:

+- Target to follower
+- A follower entity with `raycaster-follower`
+- A raycaster

 ```
   <!-- target -->
   <a-entity class="target" position="3 3 3"></a-entity>

   <!-- follower -->
   <a-entity raycaster-follower="target:.target,offset: 0 -3 0">

   <!-- Raycaster -->
   <a-camera>
     <a-cursor></a-cursor>
   </a-camera>
 ```

+Demo of two raycaster collision indicators:

 ```
 <head>